Matt Kuchar defends his $5,000 payment for local caddie

 Matt Kuchar has defended his decision to pay a temporary caddie $5,000 following his victory in the Mayakoba Golf Classic.

-Kuchar ended a four-year winless drought in November with local caddie David “El Tucan” Ortiz on the bag in place of his regular caddie John Wood.
+Kuchar – who has earned $46million in on-course winnings – ended a four-year winless drought in November with local caddie David “El Tucan” Ortiz on the bag in place of his regular caddie John Wood.

-The world number 22-year-old collected a winner’s cheque for $1.3million, of which caddies can usually expect to receive up to 10 per cent depending on their arrangement with the player.
+The world number 22 collected a winner’s cheque for $1.3million, of which caddies can usually expect to receive up to 10 per cent depending on their arrangement with the player.

 However, Kuchar has confirmed that he paid Ortiz $5,000 and that he subsequently offered an additional $15,000, which Ortiz refused, after the story became public.